Last Updated: 2023-07-07

-Phototoxic dermatitis, wherein the perfume functions as a photosensitizer.
+Phototoxic dermatitis, where the perfume acts as a photosensitizer.

-Ingredients of perfumes, soaps, creams and lotions act as photosensitizers.
+Ingredients of perfumes, soaps, creams/lotions act as photosensitizers.
 After UV-A radiation, a phototoxic reaction occurs.
 Moist skin can trigger or intensify this reaction.

-In the acute stage, there is an erythematous, usually sharply defined, partly blistered change, which later leads to hyperpigmentation.
+In the acute stage, there is erythematous, usually sharply demarcated, sometimes with blistering changes, which later leads to hyperpigmentation.

 UV-exposed areas (mostly neck area)